Fabric Abrasion Resistance Testing in Floor Textiles and Coated Fabrics

 5 Influencing Factors for Fabric Abrasion Test

-Fabric abrasion resistance test must reasonably determine the conditions of the abrasion test, which are mainly the choice of abrasive, abrasive and specimen pressure, friction trajectory and rate and the test environment.
+Fabric abrasion testing must reasonably determine the conditions of the abrasion test, which are mainly the choice of abrasive, abrasive and specimen pressure, friction trajectory and rate and the test environment.

 5.1 Selection of Abrasive Materials